Sign In / Sign Out

 Select disqualified students may participate in the Co-enrolled Continuing Probation Program.
 See "Probation."

-A disqualified or ineligible student who has skipped a fall or spring semester must follow the procedures for readmission.
+A disqualified student who has skipped a fall or spring semester must follow the procedures for readmission.
 See readmission to the university.

 Find out more about academic integrity.